-Gold medallists in all categories of Elite and Open division and for both genders will receive the title "UIPM Elite Biathle World Champion" and "UIPM Open Biathle World Champion".
+Gold medallists in all age groups of the BTWCH and for both genders will receive the title "UIPM Biathle World Champion" irrespective of having registered via NF portal or via web link.

 The UIPM Biathle World Ranking follows the UIPM Modern Pentathlon World Ranking.
 Athletes participate in different competitions (UIPM Biathle and Triathle World Championships, Continental Championships and National and Regional Competitions) will be awarded relevant points according to the result and the competition level as demonstrated in the following world ranking points chart (see next page).